Improving water security for the poor

 Living in poverty often means a struggle for water security.
 Rapid urban growth, unregulated pollution from industry, extreme floods and droughts, lack of reliable and safe drinking water, and increasing damage to water ecosystems threaten economies and undermine the lives of the poor.

 Improving water security is an important pathway to sustainable growth and poverty reduction.
-However, better evidence is needed to guide institutional and infrastructure investments which unlock growth opportunities and help people move out of poverty.
+With better evidence, institutional and infrastructure investments can unlock growth opportunities and help people move out of poverty.

 • generating new evidence on water security through an innovative, interdisciplinary, risk-based approach

-• establishing science, practitioner and enterprise partnerships to ground research in approaches that will benefit the poor
+• establishing science, practitioner and enterprise partnerships to ground the research and maximise impact for the most vulnerable people

 • building capacity and networks for the next generation of water managers and scientists in Africa and South Asia.

-REACH is a nine-year programme (2015-2024) led by Oxford University with international consortium of partners and funded with UK Aid Direct from the UK Government’s Foreign, Commonwealth & Development Office.
+REACH was a ten-year programme (2015-2025) led by Oxford University with international consortium of partners and funded with UK Aid Direct from the UK Government’s Foreign, Commonwealth & Development Office.

 ‘Our partnership with REACH recognises science has a critical role in designing and delivering effective policy and improving practice on the ground.’